Bears-R-Us/arkouda/tests/README.md

 # Running the arkouda Python test harness

-To execute all tests in the arkouda test harness via the command line, execute the following command:
+To execute all tests in the arkouda test harness via the command line, execute the following command.
+Note the specification of the python3 binary, since Arkouda requires Python3.6+.

 ```
-pytest -c pytest.ini
+python3 -m pytest -c pytest.ini
 ```

 To execute all tests in the arkouda test harness via make, execute the following command: